 15.13.
-Timing of reviews - US (need to add UK if different) 15.13.1.
+Timing of reviews -

+15.13.1.
 Lower Value Accounts

 The review of Pre-existing Individual Accounts that are Lower Value Accounts at 30 June 2014 must be completed by 30 June 2016.

 Pre-existing Lower Value Accounts that are identified as reportable are only reportable from the year in which they are identified as such.